yaowang2026-cloud/Machine-Learning-with-PySpark-Recommender-System/README.md

 The demonstration retains both broad interests from the browsing history and excludes previously viewed products.
 It also exposes the limits of broad semantic grouping: paint suggestions span finishes and interior/exterior uses, without explicit attribute constraints.
 A production recommender would need to distinguish topical similarity from actual suitability.

-**Evaluation status:** no held-out test set, Precision@K, Recall@K, NDCG, silhouette score, latency benchmark, or online experiment is included.
-No improvement in conversion, revenue, or engagement is claimed.

 ## Technology